Laura Levy, BA (Hons) Law, MA, MBACP

 Training, qualifications & experience

-I have a Masters degree in Integrative Counselling and Psychotherapy from the University of Roehampton's Psychology Department.
+I have a Masters degree in Integrative Counselling and Psychotherapy from the University of Roehampton's Psychology Department and I am currently a visiting clinical supervisor on this Masters course.
 I am a registered member of the BACP and adhere to the BACP's Ethical Framework for the Counselling Professions 2018.

 In the past, I have worked with clients at a well established counselling agency where I saw clients weekly and carried out assessments of clients coming to the agency.
 I worked on a voluntary basis at this agency which accepts clients from a variety of referrers, such as universities, NHS hospitals and GPs.
 In my agency work and my private practice, I work with a broad range of clients (from students and young people to older clients) with a variety of different issues and presenting symptoms.